 Some new TVs like Roku TVs and Amazon Fire TV Edition sets are particularly tuner-friendly, with full grid-style program guides for antenna TV shows.

-If you aren't planning to use a universal model or the remote that came with your cable box, pay attention to the TV's included clicker.
+If you aren't planning to use aor the remote that came with your cable box, pay attention to the TV's included clicker.
 It's nice when it can command other gear directly so you can ditch those extra remotes.
 We prefer smaller, simple remotes with just a few buttons that consign most of the action to the screen.

 High-end styling, hidden wiring